designconcepts/iconcepts-round/README.md

 <span class="icr icr-class"></span>
 ```

 In this example **class** is a placeholder for the icon you want to use.
-Visit our icon site to see all avaible icons and their class names.
+Visit our icon site to see all available icons and their class names.

 ## Copyright and License